Sarah Mutch

 Sarah Mutch is a Canadian fashion model and actress.
 She is best known for the Guess campaigns, Italian Vogue, Maxim covers and commercials.
 Mutch has also starred in films including Chillerama, Funkytown and The Seamstress.

 Career

-Sarah began her professional career when she was discovered by Jeff Palffy in Vancouver Canada.
+Sarah began her professional career when she was discovered by Jeff Palffy in Vancouver, British Columbia.
 She moved to New York City to continue her career after a year into it.
 She made her acting debut in the television series Smallville (2001-2011).
 She guest starred in the television series Supernatural released in 2006.
 Sarah had a role in Jake 2.0.

 Sarah has appeared in the multiple shows and has made various appearances in magazines like Vogue, Cosmopolitan, and Elle.
 She took the lead role in the 2011 Canadian movie, Funkytown which debuted at the Toronto film festival in September 2010.

 She was featured on the May and June 2010 cover of Ocean Drive.